 As a writer, Kay used writing to help her navigate a tumultuous childhood, followed by a decade of abuse as an adult.
 After working her way through the hard years, Kay emerged a survivor and a pursuer of peace—and finally found the courage to share her stories.
 She is the author of novels published by Lake Union Publishing and under her own label.
 Kay writes women’s fiction and historical fiction, and her books have fueled many exciting book club discussions, and sold more than a million copies around the world.

-Kay’s work has been featured in Women’s World, Adoption Today Magazine, Southern Writer’s Magazine, Shanghaiist, Suzhou Sojourner, Historical Novels Society, Anderson Today, and Bedside Reading.
-Her books have been recommended on LitChat, BookRiot, Midwest Review, Inside Historical Fiction, Blogcritics, The Shawangunk Journal, and Between the Lines (Atlanta, NPR).
+Kay was named as an Amazon All Star Author (2023) and her work has been featured in Women’s World, Adoption Today Magazine, Southern Writer’s Magazine, Shanghaiist, Suzhou Sojourner, Historical Novels Society, Anderson Today, and Bedside Reading (publication).
+Her books have been recommended on LitChat, BookRiot, Well Read Magazine, Midwest Review, Inside Historical Fiction, Blogcritics, The Shawangunk Journal, and Between the Lines (Atlanta, NPR).
 Her works have been translated into German, Korean, Chinese, Hungarian, Czech, and Estonian.

 As a rescuer, Kay currently focuses her efforts on animal rescue and is the Director of Advocacy for Yorkie Rescue of the Carolinas.
 As a child advocate, she spent a number of years volunteering in a Chinese orphanage, as well as provided assistance for several nonprofit organizations that support children in China, including An Orphan’s Wish (AOW), Pearl River Outreach, and Love Without Boundaries.
 In the USA, she actively served as a Court Appointed Special Advocate (CASA) for abused and neglected children in Georgia, and spear-headed numerous outreach programs for underprivileged children in the South Carolina area.